amabdallah/WaM-DaM/README.md

 #### Publications:
-A priliminary WaM-DaM design was published in 2014 as a peer-reviewd conference paper:
+A preliminary WaM-DaM design was published in 2014 as a peer-reviewd conference paper:
 [WaM-DaM:A Data Model to Organize and Synthesize Water Management Data](http://www.iemss.org/sites/iemss2014/papers/iemss2014_submission_406.pdf)

 Please cite as: